peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 entering the layer and the length of the path through the layer, which determines the amount of spectral saturation.

-The downward shortwave optical thickness is calculated for parallel radiation coming directly from the Sun at a zenith angle $\theta$ and is equal to the optical path through the layer normalised by cosine of the zenith angle (which is proportional to the length of the path).
+The downward shortwave optical thickness is calculated for direct radiation coming from the Sun at a zenith angle $\theta$ and is equal to the optical path through the layer normalised by cosine of the zenith angle (which is proportional to the length of the path).